Ezra 4

 Notes

-The phrase מְרַפִּים אֶת יְדֵי ("weakening the hands of") is a vivid idiom meaning to demoralize or discourage.
-The same expression appears in Jeremiah 38:4, where the officials accuse Jeremiah of "weakening the hands" of the soldiers.
-The opponents employed two tactics: intimidation (מְבַהֲלִים, "making them afraid") and political manipulation, hiring יוֹעֲצִים ("counselors, advisors") -- probably lobbyists at the Persian court who could influence imperial policy against the Jews.
+The phrase מְרַפִּים אֶת יְדֵי ("weakening the hands of") is a vivid idiom for demoralization.
+The same expression appears in Jeremiah 38:4, where officials accuse Jeremiah of "weakening the hands" of the soldiers.
+The opponents worked on two fronts: direct intimidation (מְבַהֲלִים, "making them afraid") and political manipulation, hiring יוֹעֲצִים ("counselors, advisors") -- probably lobbyists at the Persian court who could steer imperial policy against the Jews.

-These verses summarize roughly eighteen years of obstruction, from the reign of Cyrus (who died in 530 BC) to the second year of Darius I (520 BC), when the prophets Haggai and Zechariah stirred the people to resume building (Ezra 5:1-2; Haggai 1:1-11).
+These two verses compress roughly eighteen years of obstruction, from the reign of Cyrus (530 BC) to the second year of Darius I (520 BC), when the prophets Haggai and Zechariah roused the community to resume building (Ezra 5:1-2; Haggai 1:1-11).

 The Letter to Artaxerxes (vv.
 6-16)